-The value of cross-border trade between EU Member States has grown from EUR 800 billion in 1992 to EUR 2 800 billion in 2013.
-It must be noted that these rises reflect to a large extent the increase in the composition of the EU over this period.
+The value of exports between EU Member States has grown from EUR 732 billion in 1994 to EUR 3 072 billion in 2015 (see Figure 1).
+It must be noted that this rise reflects to a large extent the increase in the composition of the EU over this period.

 Considering that the intra-EU trade data are based on common and largely harmonised rules, one might expect the intra-EU trade balance to be zero or at least close to it, meaning that at the EU aggregate level, total imports should equal total exports.